syncfusion/blazor-docs/src/common/common/input-validation.md

 ### Validate Syncfusion Components Inside Another Component

-You can create a new Blazor component and used [Syncfusion Blazor components](#blazor-form-validation-supported-components) on top of it for your custom implementation.
+You can create a new Blazor component and use [Syncfusion Blazor components](#blazor-form-validation-supported-components) on top of it for your custom implementation.
 In this case, you may need to validate your Blazor component that should validate the Syncfusion Blazor components.

-Refer to the below steps to create and validate the Syncfusion Blazor component on your custom Blazor component.
+Refer to the following steps to create and validate the Syncfusion Blazor component on your custom Blazor component.

 1. Right-click on the `~/Pages/` folder in the Visual Studio and navigate to `Add -> Razor Component`.
 Specify the component name and create it.

-2. Add Syncfusion Blazor component in the new component and assign `Value`, `ValueChanged`, and `ValueExpression` properties.
+2. Add Syncfusion Blazor component in the new component and assign the `Value`, `ValueChanged`, and `ValueExpression` properties.
 Refer [here](https://docs.microsoft.com/en-us/aspnet/core/blazor/components/data-binding?view=aspnetcore-5.0#binding-with-component-parameters), to know more about data binding in component parameters.

     ```cshtml
     @using System.Linq.Expressions;